Created by potrace 1.10, written by Peter Selinger 2001-2011

 Possibly the cosiest capital city in the world.

-The town filled with charming, colorful buildings combines a long history with modernity.
+The town filled with charming, colourful buildings combines a long history with modernity.

 You will find some interesting museums, beautiful historical buildings, old churches and lovely restaurants – perfect for a little celebration after your wedding!